 The Most Photographed Lighthouse On The Coast

-As I look back at our RV travels I can tell you the exact moment I got truly interested in lighthouses, and it happened right here at Haceta Head.
+As I look back at our RV travels I can tell you the exact moment I got truly interested in lighthouses, and it happened right here at Heceta Head.
 I’ve always liked lighthouses…kind of.
 But I never really loved lighthouses until I saw this baby.
 Perched on dramatic cliffs 205-feet above the ocean floor with gorgeous white-washed walls and cute pink tiles, she’s not only the prettiest lighthouse on the coast, but she’s also the most haunted.
 A perfectly special lady with all the qualities to enthrall even the biggest doubter.
 What can I say…I fell in love at first sight and I’ve been “bitten” ever since.
-Haceta Head just underwent a 2-year restoration so we jumped at the chance to go back and tour her sparkling new look.
+Heceta Head just underwent a 2-year restoration so we jumped at the chance to go back and tour her sparkling new look.
 She just as lovely as I remember and we enjoyed a fabulous afternoon taking the tour, hanging by the cliffs and playing w/ Polly on the beach.
 Perfection!
 (P.S.
 Pooch is welcome everywhere except inside the lighthouse)

 Feeeed Me, Feeeeeeed Me